 Before The Mock Interview:

-- Identify how many students/learners will be ready for a mock interview and begin scheduling.
+- Identify how many learners will be ready for a mock interview and begin scheduling.

 - Determine how you will structure the mock interviews.

-- Work with teachers/faculty to conduct a resumebuilding workshops with students/learners.
+- Work with teachers/faculty to conduct a resume building workshops with learners.

 - If a group activity at the school, make sure that space is set up for one-on-one interviews—the right number of tables and chairs and that there are enough employer volunteers to conduct the needed number of interviews in the set period of time.